-College award letters aren’t all the same, so you may be left with a lot of questions.
+College award letters aren’t all the same, so you may be left with a lot of questions when you try to make sense of your financial aid letters.
 For instance, they often use symbols (such as L or LN), rather than spelling out the word “loan.”
 You might also see things like “net price” and “net cost.”
 When you’re evaluating the school’s calculations, pay attention to how any loans are handled in the math.
 Some schools will subtract loan amounts from the cost of attendance – in other words, it may appear on paper as if the loans are reducing the net cost or net price.
 While loans can provide a way to pay the up-front bills for college and spread that cost over time, any loan (federal or private) generally has to be paid back.
 It’s not “free money” like scholarships or grants, so you should factor loans in as expenses.

 3. Scholarships and their effect.

 If a student is awarded a private scholarship, it can influence the amount of money they are offered in the award letter because their financial need is no longer as great.
 This could impact the loan amount you’re offered, the financial aid, or both.
 That’s not to say that students shouldn’t apply for scholarships when they’re eligible, it’s just important to know that any amount received can have an effect on your overall award package.

 When you filled out your FAFSA application, you may have indicated you were interested in a work-study job as another way to help pay for school.
 You may be approved for an on-campus or off-campus job that provides a paycheck and works around your class schedule.
 The money you receive typically goes towards your financial aid package, and your college financial aid award letter will include more information about your work-study options if it was something you indicated you’d like to consider.

 5. Federal loan limits.